neilcarpenter/es6-bone/README.md

 ### General FE app structure notes

-* `Router.coffee` - capture / modify URL hashChange events
+* `Router.js` - capture / modify URL hashChange events
-* `Nav.coffee` - list all available site routes, handle / delegate URL hashChange events
+* `Nav.js` - list all available site routes, handle / delegate URL hashChange events
-* `AppView.coffee` - Core view, all UI bound here.
+* `AppView.js` - Core view, all UI bound here.
 Anything with a deeplink in `Wrapper`, any modal-only content in `ModalManager`
-* `Wrapper.coffee`
+* `Wrapper.js`
     * mapping for all site deeplinked views
     * each view may be an `AbstractViewPage` or `AbstractViewModal`
     * handle management of deeplinked pages / modals based on view 'type' and history state
     * trigger sub-route event changing
 * `AbstractViewPage` / `AbstractViewModal` - URL based pages, built in methods for page transitions
-* `_ModalManager.coffee` - custom modal management (non URL-based popups)
+* `_ModalManager.js` - custom modal management (non URL-based popups)

 ### Important FE utils / data management

-* `API.coffee` - use to retrieve all endpoints
+* `API.js` - use to retrieve all endpoints
-* `UserData.coffee` - holds all user data, convenience methods to integrate with assumed user API endpoints (login / logout etc)
+* `UserData.js` - holds all user data, convenience methods to integrate with assumed user API endpoints (login / logout etc)
-* `Templates.coffee` - all application HTML is loaded via single XML file, this templates wrapper allows getter based on ID
+* `Templates.js` - all application HTML is loaded via single XML file, this templates wrapper allows getter based on ID
-* `Locale.coffee` - all localised copy is expected in JSON file format, based on predefined (or detected) ISO-compatible locale code.
+* `Locale.js` - all localised copy is expected in JSON file format, based on predefined (or detected) ISO-compatible locale code.
 This class offers wrapper to get localised string based on unique ID.
-* `Analytics.coffee` - Google Analytics custom event firing, requires custom JSON containing ID / event string mappings.
+* `Analytics.js` - Google Analytics custom event firing, requires custom JSON containing ID / event string mappings.
-* `Share.coffee` - Wrapper for sharing to various social networks in popup windows (except FB, this should be done via `Facebook.coffee` class)
+* `Share.js` - Wrapper for sharing to various social networks in popup windows (except FB, this should be done via `Facebook.js` class)
 * Others - just look around :)

 ### Included SDKs

 These come packaged in wrapper classes that load the SDKs asynchronously and have some helper methods for API interaction
-* Facebook (`Facebook.coffee`)
+* Facebook (`Facebook.js`)
-* Google+ (`GooglePlus.coffee`)
+* Google+ (`GooglePlus.js`)

 ### Included JS libs